azl397985856/leetcode-cheat/README.md

 **important**: leetcode-cheat only support Chinese version now.
 That's to say leetcode.com is not supported, but you can use leetcode-cn.com instead.

+## How to use？

+- just drag the crx file into your chrome and click continue button

 ## what can it do for me ?

 - roadmap